cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 With this example, you could access to the Glassfish administration console by reaching the following URL:

     <docker_host>:14848

+## Volumes

+From the [1.1.3.1](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.3.1/Dockerfile) version, the new `/opt/cerberus-screenshots` directory has been created to store Cerberus execution screenshots.
+Don't forget to map it to an existing folder out of your Docker host in order to make them persistent.
+Example:

+    docker run [...] -v /your/cerberus/screenshots/directory:/opt/cerberus-screenshots cerberus/cerberus-as-glassfish:latest

+Where `/your/cerberus/screenshots/directory` in your directory to store Cerberus execution screenshots out of the Docker host.

 ## Existing Glassfish instance